 We consider each application and the order of its submission.
 If there is a waiting list, openings will be filled as space becomes available.
 We accept children of the minimum age of 3 who are fully potty trained.
 Upon receipt of the application form, we will arrange for you or visit to the school and for your child's visit to the school at a time apart from the parents observation of the classrooms.
-When placing newly enrolled children, the administration balances considerations such as number of students in each class, age of children and gender of children.
+When placing newly enrolled children, the administration balances considerations such as number of students in each class and age of children.

 When no openings are available children will be placed in the applicant group waiting list.
 In the event of an opening, children in this group will be considered based on the date an application was received and age and needs of the child (in accordance with the Montessori principle of a multi-age classroom).
 Siblings of currently enrolled students and children of staff members may be granted priority in the admissions process.

 WHERE ARE WE ON THE WAITING LIST?
 HOW LONG IS THE WAITING LIST?

 The waiting list is a master list that is composed of all families interested in enrollment.
 In an effort for efficiency, the list is not organized by age or classroom.
 Therefore, your place on the waiting list is not representative of your “place in line.”

 When we have a space become available we narrow an age range for the opening in the classroom.
 For example, the available space could be suited for a child ranging in age from 18 months to 24 months.
 With this information, we would go to the list, starting at the top, and flag all those that fit within that age range.
 Using this system, the group of those that fall within that age range could include families from all over the list.

 The attention to age range is so important for balancing the mix of ages within each classroom.
 This also allows us to plot pathways for each child.
 These pathways ensure that every child will have the clear path to transition to the next classroom, based on their unique developmental pace.